CivicVision/civicopendata/content/posts/lousiville-bird.md

 We have to thank the City of Louisville and Bird for releasing data so that we can finally study how people use scooters in cities.

 This is just a partial analysis since we only have data for one city and only for a limited time frame.
+I used the first month of the released data because it appears to be very clean.

 First let's look at the time frame the analysis: